wednesday-solutions/Wednesday-Playbook/engineering-handbook/the-wednesday-way/react-native.md

 - **Integration tests**

   Write integration tests that ensure a component works correctly under different input criteria.
 Also, ensure you test all the actions a component sends.

-- **Acceptance tests**

-  Every feature you build needs acceptance tests.
-Some areas that you need to mandatorily test for are:

-  - API requests: Ensure that a page is sending the right API requests.
-  - Test for all business conditions a feature should support.
-  - Test any local data that needs to be stored and if it is stored correctly.